 Central Institute of Technology (CEITEC, Masaryk University, Brno) and Internal Department of Internal Medicine – Hematooncology (University Hospital Brno IHOK)

 Mutations in the TP53 gene are found in hematological malignancies less frequently than in solid tumors, but their presence is associated with very poor prognosis, including strong resistance to therapy.
-One of the promising options elimination of aggressive tumor cells is the concept of synthetic lethality, which is based on the inhibition of Chk1 kinase.
+A promising option in the elimination of aggressive tumor cells is the concept of synthetic lethality, which is based on the inhibition of Chk1 kinase.
 After this inhibition the block all three cell cycle checkpoints is presumed - the G1 / S (p53 mutation), S and G2 / M (both Chk1 inhibition).
 This should lead to unregulated cell proliferation followed by mitotic catastrophe and cell death.

 The possibility of this synthetic lethality was tested in 14 cell lines of which 10 had a mutation and / or deletion of TP53.
 All lines were derived from the B-cell malignancies (9 x lymphoma, leukemia 5 x).

 The lines were cultured in 96-hole plates (50 000 cells / well) and half of the plate were pre-treated (2 h) an inhibitor of Chk1 (SCH900776) (200 nmol / l).
-Subsequently was applied concentration range of fludarabine, cytarabine and gemcitabine.
+Subsequently, a concentration range of fludarabine, cytarabine and gemcitabine was applied.
 The nucleoside analogues were applied in four concentrations.
-Cells were cultured 72 h range of concentrations of all three chemotherapeutic agents, which has been optimized for each line separately according to its sensitivity.
+These cells were cultured in a 72 h range of concentrations of all three chemotherapeutic agents, which has been optimized for each line separately according to its sensitivity.
 Fludarabine was applied in the range of 20-0,125 mg / ml, cytarabine 1.6 mg / ml - 0.4 ng / ml and gemcitabine 25-0,25 ng / ml.
-Viability of cells of cultivation was determined using WST-1 reagent at the end (Roche).
+The viability of cell cultivation was determined using WST-1 reagent at the end (Roche).

 Inhibitor itself served to cells minimally (decreased viability to 90%) or at all.
-Visible sensitization of inhibition of Chk1 (always at least two adjacent cytostatic concentrations) was observed as follows: fludarabine and cytarabine for each of three lines (all with mutations in p53), and gemcitabine in five lines (four of which carry a mutation in p53).
-In line with expectations the best results were achieved for gemcitabine, since this is a cytostatic agent currently in clinical trials with the inhibitor SCH900776 just for B-cell lymphomas.
-Clear sensitization effect was overall observed in 50% (7/14) lines, with 86% (6/7) carried a mutation in p53.
+The visible sensitization of inhibition of Chk1 (which is always at least two adjacent cytostatic concentrations) was observed as follows: fludarabine and cytarabine for each of the three lines (all with mutations in p53), and gemcitabine in five lines (four of which carry a mutation in p53).
+In line with expectations, the best results were achieved for gemcitabine, since this is a cytostatic agent currently in clinical trials with the inhibitor SCH900776 just for B-cell lymphomas alone.
+A cear sensitization effect was observed overall in 50% (7/14) lines, with 86% (6/7) carried a mutation in p53.

-Our results indicate that inhibition of Chk1 kinase may indeed lead to sensitization of cells of highly aggressive lymphoma and leukemia with p53 mutations to cytostatics.
-The concept of synthetic lethality is interesting and promising approach for a possible future treatment of haematological patients with p53 mutations.
+Our results indicate that inhibition of Chk1 kinase may indeed lead to the sensitization of cells of highly aggressive lymphoma and leukemia with p53 mutations to cytostatics.
+The concept of synthetic lethality is interesting and offers a promising approach for the possible future treatment of haematological patients with p53 mutations.

-The work was supported by the project and MUNI/A/0784/2011 CZ.1.07/2.3.00/20.0045
+This work was supported by the project and MUNI/A/0784/2011 CZ.1.07/2.3.00/20.0045

 [2] Zuzana